Thursday, 21 December 2017

 Life after leaving a cult: predictable paths people take

 There is a lot of information available about cults, cult-like organisations, cult leaders and cult members and ex-members.
-I compiled some ideas and information myself from personal experience, experience for which my researches found much independent confirmation.
+I compiled some ideas and information myself from personal experience, ideas for which my researches found much independent confirmation.

 I made posts on a forum that no longer exists.
 I want to overhaul the material and put a few extracts on here, in the hope that they will be of use to someone.